opentext-idol/idol-rich-media-tutorials/tutorials/showcase/speech-transcription/PART_I.md

 # PART I - Automatic Subtitles

-IDOL Media Server can be used to perform audio analytics, including speech transcription (often called Speech-to-Text), speaker identification and language identification.
-We will configure IDOL Media Server to support a simple use case of this speech transcription capability: to record video clips from on a live news broadcast stream and automatically generate subtitles for those clips.
+As a hands-on introduction to speech transcription, we will configure IDOL Media Server to support the following example use case: to record video clips from on a live news broadcast stream and automatically generate subtitles for those clips.

 In this tutorial we will: